fprojetto/master-thesis/log.md

 # Ideas for the product e/o research

 - Instead (in addition to) of conducting interviews with users, make a customizable app with adaptable strategies.
 PSD model principles used might vary over time depending on their actual and perceived effectiveness or user's preference.
-- Make evident the science that our intervention is based on.
+- Make evident the science that our system is based on.
 - TTM theory does not explicitily have a place for people that have failed in reaching the "termination" stage.
 Also, it's weird to call it termination when it's actually a starting point for a new life where you have finally take advantage of the newly formed behaviour naturally (ie. without the need for further interventions).
 - Find out the domino habit that will create a powerful ripple effect of change.
 - Create a mechanism to help users to get back to build healthy habits after they have had a break for any reasons.